Guidance

 If a doctor carries their accrued annual leave forward past the return to work and commence work under a rota, then a doctor would be expected to arrange swaps for any shifts which this accrued annual leave is requested for.
 This is because, once a doctor has returned to work, their accrued annual leave should be treated in the same manner as a doctor’s normal annual leave entitlement.

-• 2.1 What does the 2016 contract mean for the pay for doctors in training?
+• 2.1 What does the 2016 contract mean for the pay for doctors in training for those who transitioned from the 2002 contract?

-Some doctors may require transitional pay protection to maintain their level of pay under the 2002 new deal arrangements (protected at the level of banding for their current post as it was on 31 October 2015 excluding band 3).
-These are likely to include those on working patterns which were unfairly advantaged under the new deal banding system (e.g. those receiving a band 1B supplement for a 42.5 hour week in which all hours of work fall between 9am-5.30pm Monday to Friday), as well as those doctors whose current basic salary is significantly out of line with their current level of training, perhaps as a result of switching training programmes or training less than full time.
-These examples represent an inherent unfairness in the new deal contract that the 2016 contract seeks to rectify going forward.
+Some doctors may require transitional pay protection to maintain their level of pay under the 2002 arrangements (protected at the level of banding for their current post as it was on 31 October 2015 excluding band 3).
+These are likely to have included those on working patterns which were unfairly advantaged under the new deal banding system (e.g. those receiving a band 1B supplement for a 42.5 hour week in which all hours of work fall between 9am-5.30pm Monday to Friday), as well as those doctors whose current basic salary is significantly out of line with their current level of training, perhaps as a result of switching training programmes or training less than full time.

-2.2 How will monthly pay be calculated where hours vary from week to week in a rota?
+2.2 How is monthly pay calculated where hours vary from week to week in a rota?

 The annual salary should be calculated according to the working pattern set out in the individual work schedule for each post, taking all the pay elements into account.
-Monthly pay will be a consistent amount each month and a month’s pay will reflect 1/12 of that annual amount.
+Monthly pay is a consistent amount each month and a month’s pay will reflect 1/12 of that annual amount.

 Payments for exceptional additional and unscheduled hours of work, that have been approved to secure patient safety at the time the hours were worked, should be paid in the next available payroll.

-2.3 How will pay be calculated for trainees who are less than full time (LTFT)?
+2.3 How is pay calculated for trainees who are less than full time (LTFT)?

-Pay for trainees working less-than-full-time will be apportioned as follows:
+Pay for trainees working less-than-full-time is apportioned as follows:

-• Basic pay (and the value of any applicable flexible pay premia) will be calculated pro rata to their agreed proportion of full time work.
+• Basic pay (and the value of any applicable flexible pay premia) is calculated pro rata to their agreed proportion of full time work.

-• The on-call availability allowance will be calculated pro rata, based on the proportion of the full-time commitment to the rota that has been agreed in the doctor’s work schedule.
+• The on-call availability allowance is calculated pro rata, based on the proportion of the full-time commitment to the rota that has been agreed in the doctor’s work schedule.

-• Unsocial hours enhancements will be paid according to the working pattern detailed in the work schedule.
+• Unsocial hours enhancements is paid according to the working pattern detailed in the work schedule.

 2.4 What are flexible pay premia and what is their value?